 Interested in learning Azure Data Factory?
 Click here to learn more about this Azure Data Factory Training.

 Here are the topics that will be discussed in Azure Data Factory Tutorial:

 Flow Process of Data Factory

-In this Azure Data Factory Tutorial, now we will discuss the working process of Azure Data Factory.
-The Data Factory service allows us to create pipelines which helps us to move and transform data and then run the pipelines on a specified schedule which can be daily, hourly or weekly.
-The data that is consumed and produced by workflows is time-sliced data, and we can specify the pipeline mode as scheduled or one time.
+In this Azure Data Factory Tutorial for beginners, now we will discuss the working process of Azure Data Factory.
+The Data Factory service allows us to create pipelines that help us to move and transform data and then run the pipelines on a specified schedule which can be daily, hourly, or weekly.
+The data that is consumed and produced by workflows is time-sliced, and we can specify the pipeline mode as scheduled or one-time.

 Input dataset: It is the data we have within our data store, which needs to be processed and then passed through a pipeline.

 Pipeline: Pipeline operates on data to transform it.
 Data transformation could be anything like data movement.